amphp/ext-fiber/README.md

     /**
      * @return string Current file of fiber execution.
+     *
+     * @throws Error If the fiber has not been started or has terminated.
      */
     public function getExecutingFile(): string {}

     /**
      * @return int Current line of fiber execution.
+     *
+     * @throws Error If the fiber has not been started or has terminated.
      */
     public function getExecutingLine(): int {}